AliceMCH/QualityControl/doc/FLPsuite.md

             }
           },
           "PHYSICS": {
-            "PROTON-PROTON": {
+            "pp": {
               "referenceRun" : "551890"
             }
           }
         }
       }
 ```

 The check needs the following parameters
-- `referenceRun` to specify what is the run of reference and retrieve the reference data.
+* `referenceRun` to specify what is the run of reference and retrieve the reference data.
-- `comparatorName` to decide how to compare, see below for their descriptions.
+* `comparatorName` to decide how to compare, see below for their descriptions.
-- `threshold` to specify the value used to discriminate between good and bad matches between the histograms.
+* `threshold` to specify the value used to discriminate between good and bad matches between the histograms.
-- `ratioPlotRange` to specify a custom vertical scale for the ratio plot.
+* `ratioPlotRange` to specify a custom vertical scale for the ratio plot.
 The vertical values are between 1.0 - range and 1.0 + range.
-- `ignorePeriodForReference`, `ignorePassForReference`: boolean flags specifying wether to ignore the period or pass names of the reference run; needed for comparing runs from different periods and/or reconstruction passes.
+* `ignorePeriodForReference`, `ignorePassForReference`: boolean flags specifying wether to ignore the period or pass names of the reference run; needed for comparing runs from different periods and/or reconstruction passes.

 Three comparators are provided:

 1. `o2::quality_control_modules::common::ObjectComparatorDeviation`: comparison based on the average relative deviation between the bins of the current and reference histograms; the `threshold` parameter represent in this case the maximum allowed deviation
 2. `o2::quality_control_modules::common::ObjectComparatorChi2`: comparison based on a standard chi2 test between the current and reference histograms; the `threshold` parameter represent in this case the minimum allowed chi2 probability
 3. `o2::quality_control_modules::common::ObjectComparatorKolmogorov`: comparison based on a standard Kolmogorov test between the current and reference histograms; the `threshold` parameter represent in this case the minimum allowed Kolmogorov probability

 Note that you can easily specify different reference runs for different run types and beam types.

 The plot is beautified by the addition of a `TPaveText` containing the quality and the reason for the quality.

 ### Generate a canvas combining both the current and reference ratio histogram